 With Christ as our focus, our short-term goals are:

 – providing assistance to local residents as resources and volunteers permit

-– expanding our volunteer base to assist more residents and ministries
+– expanding our volunteer base to assist more residents

 – expanding the types and availability of ministries.